sandeepnegi1996/Basic_Authentication_Java/README.md

 ### Tracking

 - [x] Compare both username and password to hardcoded values
-- [ ] Add the ability to handle multiple users
+- [x] Add the ability to handle multiple users
 - [ ] Use hashing to keep our passwords secure
 - [ ] Store user credentials in a separate configuration file
 - [ ] Store user credentials in a database
-- [x] completed task

 // https://robertheaton.com/2019/08/12/programming-projects-for-advanced-beginners-user-logins/